My ultimate list of vegetarian restaurants in Tokyo!

 PS: If you like sushi…

-Take a look at my How to Make Sushi comic!
+Take a look at my How to Make Sushi recipe ocmic book!
 You can learn to make delicious sushi at home (fish and veggie), along with edamame and gyoza.
 It’s so much fresher than shop-bought sushi and you can make it just how you want it.
 The comic comes as a gift set with a rolling mat and two pairs of chopsticks.Take a look…

-I love the teriyaki burger – often teriyaki sauce is for chicken so I haven’t had it very often.
+I love the teriyaki burger – often teriyaki sauce is for meat so vegetarians don’t always get the chance to have it.
 It’s also a novelty to have a choice, and a veggie burger that’s not just a generic “burger”.
 They serve meals in baskets and have my favourite: melon soda, as well as good, thick milkshakes.
 You can see it at 3:13 in this video from Akihabara.

 Warning: On the allergy information it suggests that the soy patties may contain chicken.
 The allergy info on the Mos website is inconsistent and confusing – for some of the soy burgers it says they’re only made on the same production line as chicken (regular soy burger and cheeseburger), and for others it says they contain chicken, pork and beef – so it could possibly be the toppings that contain meat products.
 Now I don’t know why a soy patty would be made with chicken, and to me it doesn’t taste or look like it contains chicken.
 I assume it’s probably cooked in the same oil as meat products (which is probably the case in most restaurants) so that’s possibly what they’re referring to.
 That’s just my assumption – I’ll leave that info with you to make your own choice.
 I’ve also heard that the mixed vegetable kinpira (with the rice buns) is made using dashi, but I haven’t tried that one.